Meyaal/gitpod-full-template/README.md

 ***

+### Manual Testing
+In addition to the automated process above, manual testing was carried out on the site as well.

+#### Naviagtion Menu

+* Verified that all the links link to the appropriate page with no broken links on all pages.
+* Verified that the active page is highlighted.
+Verified that the navigation bar is full responsive.

+### Home Page

+* Verified that the Hero image and is fully responsive.
+* Verified that all the elements are fully responsive on Contact page and Join Us page.

+* Verified that contact form cannot be submitted without the required information (First Name, Last Name and Email Address)
+* Verified that once the information is submitted via contact form, that the POST function works correctly.

+### Footer

+* Verified that the social media links are all linked properly to the releveant social media home pages.
+* Verified that all the social media links open in a new tab.

 ## Unfixed Bugs

 * The top af the image on Join Us page is not visible, the top of the image is visible on smaller screens.
 * A white gap can be seen to the right of the footer and navigation bar as a result.

+* The value in lighthouse generator of the performance is 82%, and for the SEO is 89%.
+These values needs to be improved.
+I am aware about that values are poor and need to improves.I have been i contact with student Turtor to get some assistance with that.
+The advice that I have got was as long as code is passed validation it should be fine for now.

 ***